h-quer/Slaanesh/README.md

 * Ratings for games (including config option to enable/disable)
 * More store IDs than just Steam (including config options to enable/disable)
 * Expand settings dialog to enable modifying the config file from within the UI

-### Roadmap
-Features I am currently actively working on (pull requests very welcome for support on these!):
-* Overview page UI improvements - table alignment, graphs, additional stats, configurability in config file
-* Cover cleanup - setting button to delete downloaded covers of games that are no longer in the game list
-* General UI improvements, especially considering responsiveness - there is probably a lot that can be done with asyncio which I have barely used so far

 ## How to contribute
 Bug reports are always useful.